paraself/vuexy/README.md

 # vuexy
 An static typed wrapper for vuex.
-It's still a proof of concept, bugs are where, do not use in production
+It's still a proof of concept, bugs are everywhere, do not use in production

 ## Usage